egor-tensin/wg-api-web/README.md

 Usage
 -----

-Clone the repository and run
+Copy the [docker-compose.yml] file and run

     WG_IFACE=wg0 docker-compose up -d

 Replace `WG_IFACE` with your interface name (or omit it to use wg0).

+[docker-compose.yml]: docker-compose.yml

 ### Peer aliases